w3c/wai-curricula/content/designer/responsive-design.md

 Topics to achieve the learning outcomes:

-### Topic: Responsive Design
+### Topic: Zooming, Scrolling, and Resizing

 #### Learning Outcomes for Topic

 Students should be able to:

-* create designs that preserve content and functionality when accessed using a variety of screen sizes and configurations
+* create designs that preserve content and functionality when accessed using a variety of screen sizes, screen configurations, and style sheets
-* ensure target sizes that are at least 44 by 44 CSS pixels
 * ensure content can be presented without loss of information and functionality, and that accessing such content does not require two-dimensional scrolling:
-  * vertically at a width equivalent to 320 CSS pixels
+  * verticall (at a width equivalent to 320 CSS pixels)
-  * horizontally at a height equivalent to 256 CSS pixels
+  * horizontall (at a height equivalent to 256 CSS pixels)
 * create designs that allow text resizing up to 200% without loss of content and functionality
 * create designs that allow users to set the orientation to  portrait or landscape, or that include show or hide controls to access contents in portrait and landscape orientations

-### Topic: Text Spacing
+### Topic: Targets and Spacing

 #### Learning Outcomes for Topic